bio-tools/biotoolsSchema/versions/biotools-3.0.0/README.md

 File | Description
 ---- | -----------
 biotools-3.0.0.xsd | XML schema
-docs/biotools-3.0.0.html | Full schema documentation
-example_files/biotools-3.0.0.xml | Sample XML format file, including all non-mandatory elements and including 2 elements if marked as repeatable in the schema. example_files/biotools-3.0.0_mandatoryFieldsOnly.xml | Sample XML format file, including only mandatory elements and including only 1 element if marked as repeatable in the schema.
+biotools-3.0.0.xsd-singletool | Version of schema that mandates a single tool only docs/biotools-3.0.0.html | Full schema documentation example_files/biotools-3.0.0.xml | Sample XML format file, including all non-mandatory elements and including 2 elements if marked as repeatable in the schema. example_files/biotools-3.0.0_mandatoryFieldsOnly.xml | Sample XML format file, including only mandatory elements and including only 1 element if marked as repeatable in the schema.